 Most ordinary investors haven't heard of preference shares.
-Or if they have it's only because of the legendary Warren Buffett's investment in the preference shares of Heinz (of 57 varieties fame).
-But preference shares (also known as preferred stock or 'prefs' for short) can give offer very high yields to investors.
-Is this worth it, given the risks involved when investing in preference shares?
+Or if they have, it's only because of the legendary Warren Buffett's investment in the preference shares of Heinz (of 57 varieties fame).

 How Preference Shares Work